McGovern7/tarkov_fastapi/README.md

-# Tarkov Storage app using FastAPI
+# Tarkov Storage App using FastAPI
 A solo project building a FastAPI app to interact with Tarkov SQL data

 ## APP DESCRIPTION